 13.1.
 To enhance GNSO PDP processes and methodologies to better meet community needs and be more suitable for addressing complex problems, ICANN should:

-Develop funded options for professional facilitators to assist GNSO PDP WGs, and also draft explicit guidelines for when such options may be invoked.Provide adequate funding for face-to-face meetings to augment e-mail, wiki and teleconferences for GNSO PDPs.
+Develop funded options for professional services to assist GNSO PDP WGs, and also draft explicit guidelines for when such options may be invoked.
+Such services could include training to enhance work group leaders and participants ability to address difficult problems and situations, professional facilitation, mediation, negotiation.

+Provide adequate funding for face-to-face meetings to augment e-mail, wiki and teleconferences for GNSO PDPs.
 The GNSO must develop guidelines for when such meetings are required and justified.

 Work with the GNSO and the wider ICANN community to develop methodologies and tools to make the GNSO PDP process more time-effective, resulting in quicker policy development as well as increasing the ability to attract busy community participants into the process.

 13.2.
-The GAC, in conjunction with the GNSO, must develop methodologies to ensure that GAC and government input is provided to PDP WGs and that the GAC has effective opportunities to provide input and guidance on draft PDP outcomes.
+The GAC, in conjunction with the GNSO, must develop methodologies to ensure that GAC and government input is provided to ICANN policy development processes and that the GAC has effective opportunities to provide input and guidance on draft policy development outcomes.
 Such opportunities could be entirely new mechanisms or utilization of those already used by other stakeholders in the ICANN environment.
+Such interactions should encourage information exchanges and sharing of ideas/opinions, both in face to face meetings and intersessionally, and should institutionalize the cross-community deliberations foreseen by the AoC.

 13.3.
-The Board and the GNSO should charter a strategic initiative addressing the need of ensuring global participation in GNSO PGP, as well as other GNSO processes.
-The focus should be on the viability and methodology of having equitable and substantive participation from:
+The Board and the GNSO should charter a strategic initiative addressing the need for ensuring global participation in GNSO PGP, as well as other GNSO processes.
+The focus should be on the viability and methodology of having equitable, substantive and robust participation from:

+All ICANN communities with an interest in GTLD policy and in particular, those represented within the GNSO;

 under-represented geographical regions;

 non-English speaking linguistic groups;